mrvasquez2/CrossplayMinecraft/README.md

 # Setup for bedrock
-###### I have not made these guides myself, this is from their github page for the plugin used on the server.
+###### I have not made these video guides myself, this is from their github page for the plugin used on the server.
 ###### https://github.com/GeyserMC/Geyser/wiki/Using-Geyser-with-Consoles
 ## Xbox one
 [![TEST STuff](https://img.youtube.com/vi/g8mHvasVHMs/0.jpg)](https://www.youtube.com/watch?v=g8mHvasVHMs)